-For example, lean meat, liver and kidneys are particularly rich in vitamin H. But plant-based foods such as nuts, spinach and lentils also contain biotin.
-A vitamin H deficiency can manifest itself in very different ways.
-For example, nails can become brittle, hair can become dull and limp and skin can be prone to irritation.
+For example, lean meat, liver, and kidneys are particularly rich in vitamin H. Plant-based foods such as nuts, spinach, and lentils also contain biotin.
+A vitamin H deficiency manifests itself in a variety of ways.
+For example, nails can become brittle, hair can become dull and limp, and skin can be prone to irritation.
 Taking vitamin H can support regeneration.
-Taking a high dose of biotin over a period of six months has proven to be effective.
+Taking a high dose of biotin over a period of six months has proven effective.

 Vitamin H and the skin

-The skin is the largest organ in the human body and should not only be cared for for aesthetic reasons, but also because the skin is a protective barrier against harmful external influences.
-And one should not forget that the skin usually reflects the overall condition of the body.
-Many skin diseases are caused by a lack of vitamin H. It is therefore advisable to support the natural skin functions by taking vitamin H from the very beginning.
-Human skin cells naturally have renewal processes that can be supported by taking vitamin H. In this way, all the necessary processes for the regeneration of the skin are initiated as if by themselves.
-In addition to building up the skin, vitamin H can be used for the following skin conditions:
+The skin is the largest organ in the human body and should be cared for not only for aesthetic reasons, but also because it acts as a protective barrier against harmful external influences.
+And it's important to remember that the skin also reflects the overall condition of the body.
+Many skin diseases are caused by a vitamin H deficiency.
+Therefore, it is advisable to support the skin's natural functions from the outset by taking vitamin H. Human skin cells naturally have renewal processes that can be supported by taking vitamin H. This way, all the necessary processes for skin regeneration are initiated automatically.
+In addition to building up the skin, vitamin H can be used to treat the following skin conditions:

 Allergic skin reactions